RAD Video Tools Help

 Smacker was designed to compress 256-color video and animation for the previous generation of games.
 It is now used mostly with games that need to run on very low-end hardware (the education market, for example).
 It is unlikely that you will need to use Smacker for your videos.

 We hope the RAD Video Tools do everything you need them to!
-If you have any questions, comments, requests, or even flames, don't hesitate to call or e-mail.
+If you are having trouble with Bink in Unreal, please use UDN.
+Otherwise, if you have any questions, don't hesitate to e-mail.

 File name: Enter the filename that you want to work with here.
 For example, if you just want to play a file, then just highlight it and click the "Play" button.
 You can change the default playback parameters in the "Advanced play" window.